On the birationality of complete intersections associated to nef-partitions: Background

 We fix the following notations throughout the paper.
 Let $M \cong \Zz^d$ be a lattice of rank $d$, and $N = \Hom_{\Zz}(M,\Zz)$ be its dual lattice with pairing $\langle \cdot, \cdot \rangle : M \times N \to \Zz$.
 Let $M_{\Rr} := M \otimes_\Zz \Rr$, and $N_{\Rr}:= N \otimes_{\Zz} \Rr$ be the $\Rr$-linear extensions.
 The pairing between $M,N$ can be extended to $\langle \cdot, \cdot \rangle : M_{\Rr} \times N_{\Rr} \to \Rr$.
-Let $\overline{M}= \Zz^s \oplus M$ be the lattice extended from $M$, and $\overline{N}=\Zz^s \oplus N$ be its dual lattice with pairing: where the integer $s$ should be obvious from the context.
+Let $\overline{M}= \Zz^s \oplus M$ be the lattice extended from $M$, and $\overline{N}=(\Zz^s)^\vee \oplus N$ be its dual lattice with pairing: where the integer $s$ should be obvious from the context.

-The purpose of introducing notations $\overline{M},\overline{N}$ will become clear in a moment: if a nef-partition lives in $M$ (or $N$), then the corresponding reflexive Gorenstein cone will live in $\overline{M}$ (or $\overline{N}$).
-Sometimes we also use lattice $M_1$ and its dual lattice $N_1$.
-The convention is as follows: we always use $M$ (or $N$) to denote the lattice where \emph{polytopes} live, if the \emph{cones} come from nef-partitions, we use $\overline{M}$ (or $\overline{N}$) to denote the lattice where they live.
-However, when talking about general \emph{cones} which do not come from nef-partitions, we use $M_1$ (or $N_1$) to denote the lattice where they live.
-We also introduce the auxiliary lattices $M' ,N'$ in Section~\ref{sec4}.
+Our convention of notation for lattices is as follows: we always use $M$ (or $N$) to denote the lattice where \emph{polytopes} live; if a \emph{nef-partition} lives in lattice $M$ (or $N$), then the corresponding \emph{reflexive Gorenstein cone} will live in $\overline{M}$ (or $\overline{N}$); however, when talking about general \emph{cones} which may not necessarily come from nef-partitions, we use $\overline M_1$ (or $\overline N_1$) to denote their lattice.